n4nidhinchandran/songbird/readme.md

 -> git checkout -b my_chapter12
 ```

-## Tweaking the Admin Layout
+## Tweaking the UI

-Its easy to change the theme colour and add our own custom css
+Its easy to change the theme colour and add our own custom css.
+For the sake of manageability, let us create a new file, design.yml

 ```
-# app/config/easyadmin/user.yml
+# app/config/easyadmin/design.yml

 easy_admin:
     design: